SOBANEJAZ/Python-Beginners-Projects/README.md

 - Tkinter Calculator App
 - Tkinter Temperature Scale
 - Tic Tac Toe Unbeatable AI

-### Advanced Projects

-I have added the projects that are a little advanced in python's world and may require a little bit of information of the basics and intermediate concepts of the python programming language.
-There are also the Data structures and algorithms concepts in the folder.

-The Projects in this folder are:

 - Data structures and Algoritms with examples

-### Expert Level Projects

-If you are interested in Machine Learning, Deep Learning and AI, then this folder is for you.
-This is the list of projects:

-- No Projects yet

 ### Note